How to Safely Clean and Disinfect for Coronavirus

 - sodium bisulfate

-On EPA's comprehensive list of recommended disinfectants for COVID-19, the agency includes several products with these active ingredients, including:
+EPA’s List N includes several products with these active ingredients, including:

 - Force of Nature Activator Capsule*** (EPA Registration No. 93040-1) (10-minute contact time)